 BR Tech accepts students seeking entry into a diploma program who have not earned a high school diploma or equivalent, but have the ability to benefit from instruction.
 Ability to benefit students must meet the institution's standard admissions policies.
-In order to be eligible for Title IV funds, ability to benefit students must take the TABE administered by the East Baton Rouge Parish Adult Education program partnered with BR Tech.
-The TABE measures basic grade levels in reading, language, and math.
+In order to be eligible for Title IV funds, ability to benefit students must take the COMPASS administered by BRTech.
+COMPASS test measures basic grade levels in reading, language, and math.
 If the minimum scores required for the intended program are achieved, the student is enrolled in his/her program of study.
-In certain programs (Air Conditioning Refrigeration, Automotive Technology, Culinary Arts, Early Childhood Education, Graphic Communications, Machine Tool Technology, and Welding) if the test scores are two grade levels below the minimum requirements, the student will be scheduled for developmental education in the Office of Academic Support concurrently with his/her program of study until the basic skill levels are achieved.
+In certain programs (Air Conditioning Refrigeration, Automotive Technology, Culinary Arts, Early Childhood Education, Graphic and Welding) if the test scores are two grade levels below the minimum requirements, the student will be scheduled for developmental education in the Office of Academic Support concurrently with his/her program of study until the basic skill levels are achieved.
 No diploma shall be conferred until the minimum basic skills levels for the program of study have been met.